Skip to content Skip to footer navigation

 Retailers use EOFY sales to clear stock and boost sales before the end of the tax year.

-But it's also a time when many of us are thinking about which of the year's purchases we'll be able to claim back on tax, as we turn our minds to lodging our tax returns.
+However they're branded, these events also come at a time when many of us are thinking about which of the year's purchases we'll be able to claim back on tax, as we turn our minds to lodging our tax returns.

 Recognising this, retailers take the opportunity to present us with deals on products that could be a last minute work-related, claimable purchase – such as laptops, smartphones or printers – to lessen our levies or even help us get a tax refund.

-That's why you'll often see a lot of financial jargon or promises to help "smash" your taxes mixed in with sales promotions from retailers at this time.
+That's why you'll often see a lot of financial jargon, promises to help "smash" your taxes and invitations to "claim everything you can" mixed in with sales promotions from retailers at this time.

 Who has deals?

-This focus on pushing goods that consumers will be able to claim as a tax deduction means you'll often see deals on tech and appliances.
+This focus on pushing goods that consumers will be able to claim as a tax deduction means you'll often see deals on tech and appliances at EOFY.

 So expect sales from tech retailers such as JB Hi-Fi, Harvey Norman, Bing Lee and even Telstra, but also direct from manufacturer brands like Dell and Dyson.

-And it's not just about the home office – you can also look forward to deals on everything from clothing and toys to furniture and homewares, with previous years seeing big sales from retailers like David Jones, Koala, and The Iconic.
+And it's not just about the home office – you can also look forward to deals on other popular buys, from clothing and toys to furniture and homewares, with previous years seeing big sales from retailers like Myer, David Jones, Koala, Appliances Online and The Iconic.

 When do the sales start and end?

-EOFY falls at the end of June, but many brands will start their sales in the weeks beforehand, even as early as late May.
+EOFY falls at the end of June, but many brands will start their sales in the weeks beforehand.

-Once they're here, the deals can last anywhere from a few days to weeks, depending on the retailer.
+Once they're here, the sales can last anywhere from a few days to weeks, depending on the retailer, but sales by major brands will often last for up to a month.

-So it's a good idea to keep an eye on your favourite retailers by following them on social media and signing up to their email newsletters to see what they're discounting and when.
+So, with start and end dates not set in stone, it's a good idea to keep an eye on your favourite retailers by following them on social media or signing up to their email newsletters to see what's being discounted and when.

 Many major outlets also have sites dedicated to EOFY deals, so bookmark these pages and start checking them in the lead up to June for extra information.